Menu

 There may be situations when the other person in a relationship has run up debts using a joint credit card or other means, for which you intend to put right by using equity release.
 If that were the case, the Transfer of Equity would definitely need to be completed before releasing any equity to ensure that the entire cash released would be solely yours.

 The importance of independent legal advice can’t be stressed enough.
 The costs will vary depending on your location within the UK.
-For England, it’s possible just to have a Transfer of Equity done, whereas Scottish Law may require the Transfer of Equity and additional fees payable for a Minute of Agreement – a legal agreement between two parties without the need for formal court action, such as the case with divorce proceedings.
+In England, it’s possible to complete a Transfer of Equity.
+In contrast, Scottish Law may require the Transfer of Equity and additional fees for a Minute of Agreement – a legal agreement between two parties without the need for formal court action, as in divorce proceedings.

 In addition, it should also be considered who gets what amount of the equity.
 It may be the case that following a relationship breakdown, your ex-partner wants his or her share of the equity they’ve paid towards the homeownership.
 When both people have been paying towards a mortgage, there may well be a settlement fee involved.
 This is something that should be discussed carefully with a professional advisor to assess just how much equity you’d be best to release to pay any settlement fees incurred during the Transfer of Equity and any agreements made in the process.